While you are a student at York College you can expect:

-- If it is a non-academic issue or problem, then you should discuss the matter with:- Progress Tutor, Course Tutor, Tutor Manager, College Counsellor, Team Leader, Head of Study or Student Union Representative.
+- If it is a non-academic issue or problem, then you should discuss the matter with your Progress Tutor (who will direct you to the relevant person) or the manager of the service area concerned.

 - Alternatively, you can choose to raise the matter with Student Services.

 What to do if you have a complaint:

 If you have a complaint or feel the college is not adhering to its Charter, there is a formal complaints procedure.
 This outlines both internal and external contact points.
 A copy of the complaints procedure and formal complaints form is available from the InfoZone or the Quality Improvement Team.